ayohana/boba-shop/README.md

 * $3.00 baseline boba drink price
 * +¢50 per topping (except $1 for Egg Pudding)
 * +¢50 for a Medium and +$1 for a Large
+* No additional charge for any sugar level

 ## Specs